 The preparation programme normally begins in October, with First Reconciliation in the following Spring Term, and First Holy Communion in the Summer Term.
 Parents are provided with details of all the dates at their first meeting.

-Yellow application forms are available in the church prior to the start of the programme.
+Yellow application forms will be made available in the church prior to the start of the programme.

 Young people who are in Year 9 or above in secondary school, and who live in the parish of St Philip’s and normally attend Mass here, are invited to join the programme of preparation for Confirmation.
 Applications are normally invited at the start of the Autumn Term, and the Sacrament of Confirmation is generally conferred by one of the Bishops of the Diocese during the Summer Term.
 The programme consists of a series of sessions in the parish, as well as a Day of Recollection.
 There is also generally a Pastoral Day on which candidates take an active part in the life of the community and gain a broader experience of the mission of the Church.

-Green application forms are available in the church prior to the start of the programme.
+Green application forms will be made available in the church prior to the start of the programme.

 It is a requirement in the Archdiocese of Westminster that couples wishing to get married must give at least six months’ notice of their intention to the Parish Priest of the parish where they intend to get married.
 This period is to allow sufficient time for pre-marriage preparation and for the obtaining of documents that will be required before the marriage can take place.
 The requirements vary depending on the status of each individual, and where the marriage is to take place.
 It is a good idea to make an appointment with a priest as soon as possible to discuss those requirements.

 Rite of Christian Initiation of Adults (R.C.I.A.)